quantleaf/query/API.md

 In this case the API will understand that
 'from Stockholm' means thay the field we are interested in is with the key 'from', and that the value is Stockholm which is in the domain.

-The fields *fuzzy* and *languageFilter* have been omitted hence assumed to be the default values.
+The fields *fuzzy*, *languageFilter* and *concurrencySize* have been omitted hence assumed to be the default values.

 ## Success Response